JoePaxton/paxtonjf/Research1DESC.md

 **Purpose**

 Displays a Bar and scatter plot for Timbres and Pitches for each Segment throughout the track, outputting four plots.
 In addition, there is a 3D plot of Timbre and Pitches by Segment.
 These images will be saved to the current directory you are working in when running this program.
+In total, there are five plots that will be saved.

 **Resources**